 The City of Malibu is a participant in the National Flood Insurance Program administered by the Federal Emergency Management Agency (FEMA).
 This program provides subsidized flood insurance for all property owners, provided that the local government institutes adequate land use and development control measures for preventing and reducing property damage from flooding.
-In addition, the City must ensure that projects within the floodplain comply with FEMA regulations and the Malibu Municipal Code.
+In addition, the City must ensure that all development projects within the floodplain comply with FEMA regulations and the City's Floodplain Ordinance.
+New development projects, including redevelopment, home remodels and repairs, are reviewed the the Public Works Department to verify that the project project meets FEMA Regulations and the City Floodplain Ordinance.

 New FEMA Floodplain Maps - approved

-Sections of Malibu along the coastline are currently being evaluated and re-mapped by FEMA within the new preliminary flood hazard zones.
+In 2011, FEMA began the process of re-evaluating and re-mapping sections of Malibu along the coastline.
 These maps represent an important step towards increasing public safety by better equipping residents and property owners to make decisions about protecting themselves and their properties.
+FEMA completed this process and the revised floodplain maps became effective on April 21, 2021.

 With these maps, residents and businesses have up-to-date, reliable, Internet-accessible information about their flood risk on a property-by-property basis.
 Community planners, engineers, builders, and others will be better able to make important determinations about where and how new structures and developments are built.